Financing for Food and Beverage Companies

 Compared to banks and other funding solutions, 8fig has lenient eligibility requirements.
 We don’t check your credit score, instead looking at your business sales history to determine your eligibility.
 We’ll work with promising businesses, providing cash, resources, and advice throughout the entire process.

 8fig has realistic expectations when it comes to business.
-We only require that you have 12 months of trading history, a minimum of $100,000 in yearly sales, and at least $8,000 in monthly revenue for the last three months before you apply.
-Businesses with 6 months of sales history and a minimum of $21,000 in average monthly revenue are also eligible.
+We only require that you have 12 months of trading history, a minimum of $100,000 in yearly sales, and an average of $8,000 in monthly revenue for the last three months before you apply.
 If you qualify, you can receive up to 90% of your supply chain costs, which certainly takes the pressure off of your budget, leaving you room to boost other aspects of your business.

 How to apply for 8fig financing